 In the past, we featured Jim McKelvey (Square), Andrew Rubin (Illumio), Jesse Pujji (Gateway X), David Eckstein (Menlo Security), Lori Coulter (Summersalt), JD Ross (Opendoor & Royal.io), Lee Fixel (Addition), Deborah Barta (BlockFI), Marc Bernstein (Balto), Chuck Cohn (Nerdy), Luke Saunders (Farmer’s Fridge), Amie Patel (Elevar Equity), Maxine Clark (Build-A-Bear), and Eliana Eskinazi (Wagr).

 How do I apply?
 When will I be accepted?

 - 4/1/2023 – Founders/Students with business ideas can apply HERE.
 The deadline to apply is April 1st.
-Students interested in joining a team can mark their interest HERE.
+Students interested in joining a team can apply here.

 - 4/3/2023 – Acceptance Status will go out to Founders

-- 4/14/2022 – Students interested in being on a team are invited to apply and rank order their team choices
+- 4/14/2022 – Students interested in being on a team are invited to apply and rank order their team choices.
+Join a team here.

 - 4/17/2022 – Team Selections are sent out to students and founders.